 As a general rule, and as depicted in the figure on the next page, the Division of Engineering and Buildings (DEB) at the Department of General Services provides at least three cost reviews before funding is authorized for construction.
-First, there is an initial review in the early "PB stage" when the agency first enters the project into the PB system administered by the Department of Planning and Budget (DPB) and the project is initially considered by DPB for possible inclusion in the Governor's recommended budget bill.
+First, there is an initial review in the early "PB stage" when the agency first enters the project into the PB system administered by the Department of Planning and Budget (DPB) and the project is considered initially by DPB for possible inclusion in the Governor's recommended budget bill.
 The second cost review occurs at the schematic stage of design (i.e., the completion of ~20 percent design); this review provides the agency with a cost target for the project's construction and soft costs.
 DEB encourages discussion and dialogue at this schematic cost review; it provides a key opportunity to attempt to reconcile any differences between agencies' estimates and DEB estimates.
 The project is reviewed again at the completion of the detailed planning phase (i.e., the completion of preliminary design, or ~40 percent design); after this review, project/construction funding may be recommended or authorized.
+If the costs identified during detailed planning are significantly higher than originally assumed in an agency's capital budget submission, the likelihood of authorization for full project construction is greatly reduced.
 All reviews include discovery about the project details and scope in order to ensure that agencies have adequate funds to execute the project.